Ursulavallejo/Find_My_SuperHero_Marvel/README.md

    - The user (identified by the name they entered on load) can write a comment for that hero.
    - A counter displays “X comments” and updates automatically whenever a new comment is added.
    - If the user did not enter a name, comments are marked as “Anonymous.”
-   - Comments are stored locally (e.g., in `localStorage`), so they persist on refresh.

 ---